University of California, Irvine, CA 92697, USA

 Tel: 949-824-2717; Email: firstname.lastname@example.org

-I study the physics of high temperature plasma, the fourth state of matter, which constitutes 99 percent of the visible universe.
-Plasma physics is the scientific foundation for fusion energy, which powers the stars such as the Sun and promises for an environmentally clean and unlimited energy source for the humanity.
+I study the physics of high temperature plasma, the fourth state of matter, which constitutes 99% of the visible universe.
+Plasma physics is the scientific foundation for fusion energy, which powers the stars such as the Sun and promises for a clean and unlimited energy source for the humanity.
 I use advanced simulations on the world’s fastest supercomputers to study turbulent transport, which is one of the most important scientific challenges in burning plasma experiment ITER, the crucial next step in the quest for the fusion energy and the biggest international science collaboration involving US, EU, China, India, Japan, Russia, and South Korea.
 International collaboration plays a vital role in fusion simulations in support of ITER.

-Because of the cross-disciplinary nature, fusion simulations in US have consolidated into night multi-institutional projects in the US Department of Energy (DOE) Scientific Discovery through Advanced Computing (SciDAC) initiative.
-I lead the Center for Integrated Simulation of Energetic Particles (ISEP), a consortium of the University of California, Irvine (UCI), General Atomics (GA), and national laboratories PPPL, ORNL, LLNL, LBNL, Princeton University (PU), and UCSD.
+Because of the cross-disciplinary nature, fusion simulations in US have consolidated into several multi-institutional projects in the US Department of Energy (DOE) Scientific Discovery through Advanced Computing (SciDAC) initiative.
+I lead the Center for Integrated Simulation of Energetic Particles (ISEP), a consortium of the UCI, General Atomics, national laboratories (PPPL, ORNL, LLNL, LBNL), Princeton University, and UCSD.
 The confinement of energetic particles is a critical issue for ITER burning plasmas because the ignition relies on the self-heating by energetic fusion products (α-particles).

 Selected Recent Publications: